ophusgroup/teaching-matsci144/text/phase04_Clausius_Clapeyron.md

 By convention, we define the melting point $T_m$ and boiling point $T_b$ of water as 0°C and 100°C, respectively.
 However, in reality, these temperatures depend on pressure.

-For example, a pressure cookerraises the boiling point above 100°C, allowing food to cook faster.
+For example, a pressure cooker raises the boiling point above 100°C, allowing food to cook faster.
 In igh-altitude cities like Denver, where atmospheric pressure is lower than at sea level, water boils at temperatures below 100°C, requiring adjustments to cooking times.
 Conversely, in a vacuum, water boils at room temperature or lower.

 These observations show that the boiling point of water is not fixed, but rather a function of pressure.
 This dependence follows from **Gibbs’ phase rule**, which determines how many independent variables (such as temperature and pressure) must be specified to define a system at equilibrium.